Best Business Loans for Small Businesses

 Via this business marketplace, small businesses were potentially able to get lower costs for financing than would be possible with a bank.

-Private lenders, which could be any member of the public of the right age, would see metrics related to the risk of lending to each entity — they would then make their decision to lend based on their risk appetite and the potential ROI from directly lending to an actual business.
+Private lenders would see metrics related to the risk of lending to each business — they would then make their decision to lend based on their risk appetite.

 Sadly, the Funding Circle exchange closed for “retail investors” as the pandemic hit.
 Between 2020 and 22, this feature was stopped and it has since become permanently removed as a feature for retail investors.